DaBlick/Hierarchical-Observer-Pattern/README.md

       - Address
          - Country

 Every time a contact's Home Phone is changed, all observers of the "Home Phone" Observable are notified.
-But an observer who registered as an observer of "Phone Numbers" will also get a notification when the "Home Phone" is changed, or any phone number.
+But an observer who registered as an observer of "Phone Numbers" will also get a notification when the "Home Phone" is changed, or along with changes to any other phone number.

 Observers can also register for notification of changes to ANY part of a contact by registering with "Contact".
-And if you have something that wants to be notified whenever any part of a contact changes, or whenever the list itself changes (via addition and deletion) there is that option as well.

-This example is admittedly contrived and overkill but contrived overkill examples are usually the most helpful.
+# Supplied Observers and Observables

+One prefabricated Observer and several prefabircated observables are supplied by the HObservable project.

+- `LoggingObserver` - an obserer that writes an Observables events to an SFL4J log
+- There are several Collection observables that can be used to turn a Java `Collection` into an observable.
-#What is the Logging Observer?
+## What is the Logging Observer?

 The Logging Observer creates Log File entries in response to changes.
 This is accomplished via a builtin Observer that writes a Log File entry for each change to the Observable via the SLF4J API.

-<<<<<<< HEAD
 The LoggingObserver instantiates a Logger using the Logger Factory and creates a log which contains information about the passed events.
 The `LoggingObserver` can write the data to different log levels such as `DEBUG`, `TRACE`, `WARN`, `ERROR`, and `INFO`.

 Consider a tournament application that contains a list of players and a score keeper that observes the changes in the list.